The one-size-fits-all benefits era is over

 Frequently Asked Questions

 Q1.
-What is a flexible benefits platform and how does it differ from a traditional benefits plan?
+What is a flexible benefits programme and how is it different from a standard benefits package?